 Although there’s always a chance of cold sores recurring, there are things you can do to reduce the chances.
 If you have recurrent problems, speak to your GP.

 For example, regular use of Prevasore can reduce the chance of your lips becoming dry, cracked or chapped - the ideal conditions for cold sores to develop.
-If cold sores do develop, Prevasore can help relieve the symptoms and promote healing.
+If cold sores do develop, Prevasore can help relieve the symptoms, including discomfort and itching, and promote healing.

 Q. How can I tell if I have herpes?